JunedConnect/lab-devsecops-project/Section-1-Infrastructure-Provisioning/README.md

 ## Section 1 – Part 1: Shared Storage Layer

-I updated the Terraform configuration in the Infrastructure Provisioning folder to provision three individual S3 buckets for Application logs, Service backups, Application data.
+I updated the Terraform configuration found within the `Code` directory to provision three individual S3 buckets for Application logs, Service backups, Application data.
 These buckets have been configured to allow:

 - Server-side encryption